WVam/toolscript-docs/FadeInMusic.md

 ### Remarks:
 If you pass an empty parameter as `Duration`, it will default to one second (1000 milliseconds).
 The minimum value for `Duration` is 10.
 If you use a value lower than 10, it will be considered as 10.
-The only exception to this is 0, which instantly turns on the music volume.
+The only exception to this is 0, which instantly unmutes the music volume.

 ---
 [Back to overview](index.md)